BBVA/apicheck/docs/source/home/internals.rst

         - books
         - users

-The global section defines a request used as template for all other rules.
+The global section defines a request used as a template for all other rules.
-When you include a header in this section, all requests regarding this rules will include this value.
+When you include a header in this section, all requests regarding these rules will include this value.

 .. code-block:: yaml